 You can ace Amazon's Software Development Engineer interview if you showcase leadership skills, effective communication, technical skills, and professionalism.
 If you wrongly answer a question that the recruiter asks, do not feel shy in accepting your mistake.
 Own it.
 Your soft skills and ability to articulate your past successes are equally as important as technical skills.

 Looking to prepare for the Amazon interview?
 Take the guesswork out of interview preparation with the help of former Amazon hiring managers.
+Book a session with an Amazon expert today!

 - The Amazon Flywheel Explained